 JD students wanting to study overseas or focus on global legal practice have access to many exhilarating international opportunities.

-Melbourne Law School offers subjects globally that provide students with the opportunity to meet and network with international practitioners at institutional hubs such as Geneva and Washington DC.
+Melbourne Law School offers elective subjects globally that provide students with the opportunity to meet and network with international practitioners at institutional hubs such as Delhi, Geneva, Hong Kong, Shanghai, and Washington DC.

 Center for Transnational Legal Studies

-Melbourne Law School is the only Australian law school involved in the Center for Transnational Legal Studies (CTLS).
-Taught by faculty from a consortium of the world's leading law schools, CTLS gives students from 24 schools the chance to come together to study transnational and international legal issues.
+Melbourne Law School is the only Australian law school associated with the Center for Transnational Legal Studies (CTLS).
+Taught by faculty from a consortium of the world's leading law schools, CTLS gives students from 20 schools the chance to come together to study transnational and international legal issues.

 Independent Study Abroad

 Independent Study Abroad allows Melbourne Law School students to participate in short-term study programs at overseas law schools of accredited institutions (excluding Exchange partners) for subject credit.

 The Legal Internship subject gives students the opportunity to undertake a public interest internship for credit towards their JD.
 Student internships are a great way to develop your legal and professional skills and build your graduate career prospects.
 JD students can access exclusive opportunities with highly-regarded organisations or source their own internship in an organisation of interest.